Second Trimester Screening (STS) Guide

 Second Trimester Screening (STS) is a screening test for trisomy 21 and trisomy 18 consisting of bloodwork in the second trimester of pregnancy.
 This test is offered to individuals who missed the time window for enhanced First Trimester Screening (eFTS) or if a nuchal translucency (NT) ultrasound is not available in their area.

-Step-by-step instructions are outlined below, to provide guidance to health-care practitioners for how to order this test in Ontario.
+Step-by-step instructions are outlined below, to provide guidance to health-care providers for how to order this test in Ontario.

 Maternal serum alpha-fetoprotein (MS-AFP) is no longer necessary to routinely screen for open neural tube defects (ONTD), unless there is a barrier to a good quality ultrasound examination.